Families living in poor rural and overcrowded urban

 "This is currently happening not only in Brazil, but in many other countries as well," says Donald Shepard, a professor at Brandeis University in Massachusetts.
 "Recent estimates suggest that there may be up to 3.6 billion people at risk and more than 400 million infections annually, of which about 25 percent are symptomatic and result in about 20,000 deaths."

-Improving sanitation is one of the best ways we can fight the spread of dengue fever in Brazil.
+Improving sanitation is one of the best dengue fever treatments we can provide in Brazil.
 ChildFund has worked in Brazil since 1966, and expanding access to clean water has been one of our top priorities in poor regions of the country, from mountain villages to overcrowded urban areas.
 Although our projects have benefited many families, there is still much work ahead of us.
-To help ChildFund improve conditions in Brazil's poorest communities, please consider making a donation to our monthly giving programs or becoming a child sponsor.
+To help ChildFund improve conditions in Brazil's poorest communities, please consider making a donation to our monthly giving programs or sponsoring a child.